Military build-up in Southeast Asia: Regional overview

 Noticeable modernization trends in Southeast Asia are acquiring of technological sophistication, such as guided munitions, and investment in command, control, communications and computer processing, as well as intelligence, surveillance, reconnaissance systems (C4ISR).
 Multi-role fighter aircraft, maritime reconnaissance aircraft, modern missiles (including anti-ship missiles, beyond visual range air-to-air missiles, air-to-ground missiles, tactical ground-to-ground missiles), modern artillery systems, submarines and warships equipped with the new electronics and anti-ship missiles, including Scud missiles, late-model MiG 29, F16, F18 and Su-27 jet fighters, MRLS systems, and modern frigates armed with Harpoon and Exocet missiles became more widespread.
-However, any regional nation seem not to be able to adopt Revolution in military affairs (RMA) due to lack of military resource, technology and armed force specialist.
+However, no regional nation seems able to adopt Revolution in military affairs (RMA) due to lack of military resource, technology and armed force specialists.
 Almost every military increased its conventional capabilities, while archipelago nations adopted rapid deployment.
-Navies tend to cover its lack of mine counter-measures, maritime surveillance, offshore patrol and anti-submarine capabilities.
-Another notable trend is to acquire advanced fighters, with Singapore being the first to introduce fourth-generation jet fighters.
+Navies tend to cover their lack of mine counter-measures, maritime surveillance, offshore patrol and anti-submarine capabilities.
+Another notable trend is the acquisition of advanced fighter aircraft, with Singapore being the first to introduce fourth-generation jet fighters.

 Southeast Asia was the fastest-growing military spending region in the world between 2009 and 2018.
 Between 2009 and 2018, total regional spending was increased by 33 percent from $30.8 billion to $41.0 billion (constant 2017 US dollars).
 The region's share of global arms import increased from 5.8 percent in 1999–2007 to 8.1 percent in the period 1999–2018.
 China's rising to a regional military power and aggression in the South China Sea was cited as the motive for this period, and countries that are parties to the conflict saw the largest increase.
 Even though the proportion of military spending to each country's GDP remained constant and still did not fit the definition of arms race, the action-reaction pattern and low trust among the nations with lack of regional dispute resolution mechanisms meaning that there could be a risk of misunderstanding in the future.

 In official defense policy documents often cited terrorist, armed rebels, pirates, smugglers and organized crime, including humanitarian assistance and disaster relief as the reasons of arms acquisition.
 However, the acquisition of tanker aircraft, combat aircraft, anti-submarine warfare aircraft, air-to-ground missiles, air defense systems, coastal defense systems, submarines, and surface combat ships, as well as amphibious assault landing ships, were the evidence that the nations perceived foreign threats.
 The equipment can engage with foreign threat far from home country, and could be seen by neighbors as "aggressive".

 There is also a number of factors, even unreasonable, to arms acquisition, as in the countries with strong military influence in politics.
 Myanmar's military spending has been decreased after 2015 political reform, but the opposite is true for Thailand after the 2014 coup.